opnsense/tools/README.md

 option ARCH=arm:armv6 and is supposed to run best on i386 for a matching 32 bit size.

+In order to speed up building of an emulated build, the xtools set can be build:

+    # make xtools ARCH=arm:armv6

+The xtools set works similar to the distfiles set.

 About other scripts and tweaks
 ==============================